coingaming/signable/README.md

 3) If field value is unset (message/oneof) or is empty list (repeated) then leave serialized value as it is (empty bytestring), otherwise prepend it with serialized field index (as uint32 4 bytes)
 4) Concatenate resulting bytestrings

+Please distinguish unset value (it might be called `nil`, `null` or `Nothing` - depends on programming language you are using) and default value (for example message with unset fields).
+Serialized default value still might be empty bytestring, but it should be prepended with serialized field index (unlike unset value which is just empty bytestring without any index).

 ## Type-specific notes

 - Integers are serialized in big endian format